-Adjournment: The ending of a meeting or legislative session.
-Adjournment of the House or Senate takes place at the close of each legislative floor session.
+Adjournment: Ending of a meeting or legislative session.
+Adjournment of the House or Senate takes place at the close of each legislative day.

-Advance Sheets: The compilation of laws enacted and selected memorials and resolutions adopted during a single legislative session, issued before the publication of "Oregon Laws."
+Advance Sheets: The compilation of laws enacted and selected memorials and resolutions adopted during a single legislative session, before the publication of the "Oregon Laws."

-Amendment: An alteration made or proposed to be made to a measure by specifying lines and pages of the measure where changes are to be made.
+Amendment: An alteration made or proposed to be made to a measure.
 Measures may be amended more than once.

 Appropriation: A sum of money designated for a particular purpose by an Act.
-For example, an appropriations bill funds a state agency with General Fund monies or limits an agency's expenditure of monies over the upcoming biennium.
+For example: an appropriations bill funds a state agency over the upcoming biennium.